adowlin/spookathon-team7/README.md

 ### Current features

-Opening page with bats flying across screen.
+• Opening page with bats flying across title page with fog in background.
+• Castle foreground on 1st page with Bats on screen and spooky fog lights for castle.
+• Witch on a broomstick with cat and big moon on the 2nd page.
+• Skeleton adorned in flowers and gravestones in the background on 3rd page.

 ### Features to be added

-Page1: A house, witch, cornstalks
-Page2: broomstick, cat, toad, pumpkins
-Page3: skeleton, graveyard stuff
 Page4: Monster, chains, can re-use my bats